 That’s Spanish, French, German and Japanese for “our product is amazing” and is a stark reminder of the language barrier you’re bound to encounter when selling internationally on Amazon.
-And this can be quite a conundrum when it comes to translating your copy and when providing customer service.
+And this can be quite a conundrum when it comes to translating your copy and providing customer service.

 After all, how exactly do you resolve a customer inquiry or complaint when you both speak completely different languages?

-While this may not have been much of a concern 10 or 20 years ago, it certainly is in today’s increasingly globalized economy.
+While this may not have been much of a concern 10 or 20 years ago, it certainly is in today’s increasingly globalised economy.
 Fortunately, this is another challenge that can be overcome.

 As for customer service, one option is to simply hire multilingual customer service reps.
 However, that can be costly, especially if you’re selling products in several different countries.